 My Background

-For more than a decade, I’ve reported on major stories across East Asia — from high-stakes diplomacy and shifting alliances to protests, elections, and government policies that shape people’s everyday lives.
+Before moving to Europe, I spent more than a decade reporting across East Asia, including seven years based in Seoul.
+I covered everything from diplomacy and shifting alliances to protests, elections, and government decisions that shape people’s daily lives.

-Since 2019, I’ve worked as the Seoul Bureau Chief and regional correspondent for the U.S. taxpayer-funded Voice of America (VOA).
-Before that, I covered the region from Washington, reporting from the White House, State Department, and Pentagon.
+At the U.S. taxpayer-funded Voice of America (VOA), I worked as Seoul bureau chief and regional correspondent.
+Earlier, I covered foreign policy from Washington, reporting from the White House, State Department, and Pentagon.

 My work has taken me to more than 20 countries.
-I’ve interviewed senior officials, reported from conflict zones, and led regional coverage teams, always with a focus on making sense of global events and how they affect people on the ground.
+I’ve interviewed senior officials, reported from conflict zones, and led coverage across the region, with a focus on explaining what’s happening and why it matters to people on the ground.

-My reporting spans a wide range of formats and topics, including: TV packages, live field stand-ups, long-form web writing, breaking news, human interest features, and investigations.
+My reporting spans TV packages, live field standups, longform web writing, breaking news, human interest features, and investigations.
 I’ve also edited stories and helped coordinate coverage across languages, time zones, and platforms.

 Earlier in my career, I led strategic communications for a Cairo-based human rights group during a time of political upheaval.

-Over the years, I’ve developed deep regional expertise and built a wide network of contacts across Korea and the wider region — including diplomats, policymakers, activists, and academics.
-That local knowledge helps me tell stories with clarity and depth.
+Over the years, I’ve built deep regional expertise and a wide network of contacts — including diplomats, policymakers, activists, and academics — which helps me report with context and clarity.

-Take a look at my work, see my resume, or feel free to reach out: william.w.gallo at gmail dot com.
+Take a look at my work and feel free to reach out: william.w.gallo at gmail dot com.